monitoringartist/zapix/README.md

 # Zapix - online Zabbix API tool

-Visit http://monitoringartist.github.io/zapix/ and test your Zabbix API query in your browser.
-Autocomplete offers only Zabbix 3.0 API methods and doc, however you can use still write older methods manually.
+Visit http://monitoringartist.github.io/zapix/ and test Zabbix API queries in the browser.
+Autocomplete offers only Zabbix 3.0 API methods and doc, however you can use still write older/newer methods manually.
 All credentials are stored in your browser only.
 See [examples](https://github.com/monitoringartist/zapix#examples).

 ## Quick start

-Connect to http://zabbix.org/zabbix/ (guest user) and get all hosts:
+Connect to http://zabbix.org/zabbix/ (login guest, no password) and get all hosts:

 ![Zapix doc](https://raw.githubusercontent.com/monitoringartist/zapix/gh-pages/doc/zabbix-zapix.gif)